ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Group Leaving Request ## {#ssec-group-leaving}

 A node can actively request to leave the group.
-In this case, the Client sends a CoAP DELETE request to the endpoint /ace-group/GID/nodes/NODE at the KDC, where GID is the group identifier and NODE the node's name, formatted as defined in {{node-delete}}
+In this case, the Client sends a CoAP DELETE request to the endpoint /ace-group/GID/nodes/NODE at the KDC, where GID is the group identifier and NODE is the node's name, formatted as defined in {{node-delete}}

 <!-- Jim 13-07: Section 5.2 - What is the message to leave - can I leave one scope but not another?
 Can I just give up a role?